trigaten/Learn_Prompting/docs/automated_pe/ape.md

 ## Notes

-Another simple automatic prompt engineering strategy is to simply give GPT-3 your improved and ask GPT-3 to improve it.
+Another simple automatic prompt engineering strategy is to simply give GPT-3 your prompt and ask GPT-3 to improve it.